remp2020/remp/Mailer/README.md

     }
     ```

 * `getWidgets()`.
-Provides array of class names of widgets that might be rendered on the page after generator form
+Provides an array of class names of widgets that might be rendered on the page after generator form
 submission.
 As generator "only" generates HTML/text content of email, you might want to attach some extra behavior or
 controls to the success page - such as email preview or button to create and start *job*/*batch*.